 Like most people, I have always hated trials and have tried to find the fastest way out.
 The past year I felt trapped in a situation which I have only within the past two or three months learned to see it as a bountiful blessing.
 When Ambassador closed, I expected to move into a job, an endowed Chair of General Semantics at the University of Nevada at Las Vegas.
 Like clouds without rain, this position vanished like a desert mirage.
 What opportunity did come to me looked very questionable.
 I was offered a job as English Department Chairman at the oldest historically black college in Texas, a school which lost its accreditation the same year Ambassador gained its accreditation.

-Our clientele, in the words of our President, Dr. Haywood Strickland, consists of students that no other institution wants—first generation college students from the inner cities of Dallas, Houston, Chicago, Detroit, Queens, St. Louis, and other urban areas - students with chips on their shoulders, many with a hostile attitude toward learning.
-I knew it would be hard, but I didn't think it would be that hard and I really wanted to bail out.
+Our clientele, in the words of our President, Dr. Haywood Strickland, consists of students that no other institution wants—first generation college students from the inner cities of Dallas, Houston, Chicago, Detroit, Queens, St. Louis, and other urban areas—students with chips on their shoulders, many with a hostile attitude toward learning.
+I knew it would be hard, but I did not think it would be that hard and I really wanted to bail out.
 My efforts seemed so terribly futile.
-I'm really ashamed that when John and Evelyn visited our area last summer I engaged in non-stop grumbling about this trial, wishing we could move out to some Shangri-La up amidst the Aspen and Cedars of Southern Utah where we could find our own "place of safety."
-Like Tevia, in Fiddler on the Roof, I asked the Almighty, "Would it defeat some vast eternal plan if we could just let us settle here until You establish Your Kingdom?"
+I am really ashamed that when John and Evelyn visited our area last summer I engaged in non-stop grumbling about this trial, wishing we could move out to some Shangri-La up amidst the Aspen and Cedars of southern Utah where we could find our own "place of safety."
+Like Tevye, in Fiddler on the Roof, I asked the Almighty, "Would it defeat some vast eternal plan if we could just let us settle here until You establish Your Kingdom?"

 I remember a man in Glendale who used to wear a sweater with the caption, "In 500 years this won't matter."
-Both Tevia's question and the words on the sweater ignores God's plan for all of us.
-As the Eternal says in Isaiah 55:8,
+Both Tevye's question and the words on the sweater ignores God's plan for all of us.
+As the Eternal says,

 If God believed that we could develop character by running into the wilderness to escape from our problems, or by winning the lottery, He would gladly accommodate us.
 But the bitter truth is that times of prosperity and no struggle, our forebears have fared disastrously and have almost destroyed themselves.
 In the history of Israel after periods of prosperity, the people generally forgot God.
 The book of Judges, for example, chronicles recurring cycles of apostasy, oppression, distress, delivery, getting fat and flabby, and back into apostasy again.